probe-lab/network-measurements/results/rfm19-dht-routing-table-health.md

 Given all the Peer IDs of a network, it would be possible to build the _perfect_ routing table for a given point in time.
 The _perfect_ routing table is defined as the most efficient routing table to reach any identifier in a minimal number of hops, given a set of peers.
 Computing the difference/statistical distance between the actual routing table and the perfect routing table would allow us to evaluate the performance of the actual DHT routing, and propose improvements.
 The [Jaccard index](https://en.wikipedia.org/wiki/Jaccard_index) could be used to quantify the performance of the current DHT compared with the perfect one.

-The perfect routing table can be computed by filling the non-full buckets as much as possible, and cherry picking the peer IDs to be uniformely distributed over the keyspace of the full buckets.
-Distributing the peer IDs as uniformely as possible gives the lowest expected hop number to reach all CIDs.
+The perfect routing table can be computed by filling the non-full buckets as much as possible, and cherry picking the peer IDs to be uniformly distributed over the keyspace of the full buckets.
+Distributing the peer IDs as uniformly as possible gives the lowest expected hop number to reach all CIDs.
 However, the perfect routing table is expected to change a lot with churn, whereas the current routing table is more stable.
 If the statistical distance between the perfect routing table and the actual one turns out to be large, this measurement could lead to a k-bucket replacement policy improvement.

 ## Conclusion

-_[Please include the main take-home points.
-What are the 2-3 most important findings that someone should remember if they forgot about everything else in this report?
-If appropriate, include this short list as a TL;DR at the beginning of the report.
-This is a good place to point to any items that need further attention, or a separte RFM.]_

-Our measurements show that the DHT Routing Table appears to be healthy on all measured aspects, which is great news for IPFS, Filecoin and all other projects based on `libp2p`.
+Our measurements show that the Kademlia DHT Routing Table appears to be healthy on all measured aspects in the IPFS network.
+We showed in this RFM that 94.XX% **[TODO: INSERT NUMBER]** of the peers in the IPFS network know at least 18 of their 20 closest peers, which is surprisingly good given high churn rate.
+We observed that the number of peers in the k-buckets follows an exponential growth from bucket `14` to `9`, and is then capped at 20 peers for bucket `8` and lower, as expected.
+We found that on average 0.1 peers are missing per full k-bucket, and XX.XX% **[TODO: INSERT NUMBERS]** per non-full k-bucket, which is a great performance given that the Kademlia DHT may miss some peers in the k-buckets by design.

 ## References